top of page

 Oct 14, 20221 min read

-The 18th century Vicenza culture: Ottavio Bertotti Scamozzi
+18th-Century Vicenza Culture: Ottavio Bertotti Scamozzi

 The Lion of St. Mark in Vicenza